pytorch/TensorRT/README.md

 ### Dependencies

 These are the following dependencies used to verify the testcases.
+Check out `py/requirements.txt` for python dependencies.
 Torch-TensorRT can work with other versions, but the tests are not guaranteed to pass.

 - Bazel 5.2.0
-- Libtorch 1.12.1 (built with CUDA 11.6)
+- Libtorch 1.13.0.dev20221006+cu117 (built with CUDA 11.7)
-- CUDA 11.6
+- CUDA 11.7.1
 - cuDNN 8.4.1
 - TensorRT 8.4.3.1